quantaosun/labodock_binder/README.md

 ### Use on Windows

-We here use **Docker** as a container, to mimic a Linux machine, to build this container, you need an image, luckily, this image has been created and uploaded to the docker hub website.
-The image address on the docker hub is
+We here use **Docker** as a container, to mimic a Linux machine, to build this container, you need an image, the image address on the docker hub is

 ```
 qutesun/labodock_binder